video-dev/hls.js/docs/API.md

 <script>
   if (Hls.isSupported()) {
     var video = document.getElementById('video');

+    // If you are using the ESM version of the library (hls.mjs), you
+    // should specify the "workerPath" config option here if you want
+    // web workers to be used.
+Note that bundlers (such as webpack)
-    var hls = new Hls();
+    // will likely use the ESM version by default. var hls = new Hls();

     // bind them together
     hls.attachMedia(video);
     // MEDIA_ATTACHED event is fired by hls object once MediaSource is ready